 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-A slice of pumpkin cheesecake with whipped cream on top.
+Pumpkin cheesecake slice with whipped cream on a white plate.

 Spiced pumpkin cheesecake served with dollop of whipped cream.